-a) In our opinion, the Board of Directors' report has been prepared in accordance with the legal requirements of articles 43a and 107A of the Codified Law 2190/1920 and the content of the Board of b) Based on the knowledge we obtained from our audit for the Company Investment Bank of Greece S.A. and its environment, we have not identified any material misstatement to the Board of Directors report.
+- a) In our opinion, the Board of Directors' report has been prepared in accordance with the legal requirements of articles 43a of the Codified Law 2190/1920 and the content of the Board of Directors' report is consistent with the accompanying financial statements for the year ended 31/12/2016. - b) Based on the knowledge we obtained from our audit for the Company Investment Bank of Greece S.A. and its environment, we have not identified any material misstatement to the Board of Directors report.